 Paul is Christ's greatest teacher-theologian (Education, p.
 66).
 The Lord chose other men to be witnesses of the historic events of His ministry on earth, but Paul was especially chosen as the apostle to the nations.
 He did not witness Christ's earthly ministry, but God chose Him to teach us the meaning of Christ's incarnation, life, death, resurrection and ascension to heaven.

 The main heresies that Paul had to deal with (such as in Galatia, Corinth and Colosse) arose because the churches did not appreciate that Paul's message was the full gospel.
+Most of these heresies arose from a group which eventually came to be called Ebionites.
 They did not consider that they were rejecting what Paul brought to them; they just saw themselves as going beyond Paul's "initiating" message.
 The Galatians aspired to go on to perfection by means beyond their Christian initiation (Gal.
 3:1-3).
 The Colossians tried to apprehend the fulness of the Spirit, which they supposed was not offered to them by the great apostle's message.
 And the Corinthians supposed that Paul's gospel left them very deficient in necessary spiritual gifts.

 Paul did not look at these additives or efforts to go on as harmless innovations.
 He had brought them the full gospel.
 Anything else was "another gospel" and "another Jesus" (Gal.
 1:6; 2 Cor.
 11:4).
 Anything that offers more than the full gospel preached by Paul is a human additive.